Irish Terrier Breed Guide

 Irish Terrier Grooming

 The wiry double coat of the Irish Terrier should be brushed with a natural bristle brush weekly to prevent matting.
-Their coat should also be stripped by handle a few times a year in order to keep their staple coat texture.
-If you don’t care about keeping their wiry coat, then many owners will have it clipped which will turn the coat softer and lighter.
+Their coat should also be stripped by handle a few times a year in order to keep their staple coat texture and remove dead hair.
+If you don’t care about keeping their wiry coat, many owners will have it clipped, which will make the coat softer and lighter.

 Along with regular coat grooming, it is also important that their teeth are brushed weekly to prevent bacteria and tartar from building up.
-Dental Disease is a high risk for all dogs, so having good hygiene practices is a must.
+Dental Disease is a high risk for any dogs health, so having good hygiene practices is a must.

 Are Irish Terriers Good with Kids?